ninjukustudio/ninjukustudio.github.io/_portfolios/website-kampungsantri.markdown

 For our client [Pesantren Kampung Santri](https://kampungsantri.or.id), we developed their school profile website from the ground up using Jekyll as the site's engine and the Agency Bootstrap theme as the parent theme.

 # What Our Client Said
 > Our website had been in an "under construction" state for so many years until we met Ninjuku Studio and their amazing team of developers.
-Since we are a thriving religious school serving a select few students coming from various economic backgrounds, we had a rigorously specific set of demands for our website and Ninjuku Studio patiently handled every single one of these demands with care.
+Since we are a thriving religious school serving a select few students coming from various backgrounds, we had a rigorously specific set of demands for our website and Ninjuku Studio patiently handled every single one of these demands with care.